 Matt Parsons

-Matt has 24 years local government experience and is the former General Manager of Eildon Boat Club and former CEO of Couran Cove Island Resort in QLD.
+Matt is a planning and development consultant and has 24 years of local government experience.
+He is the former General Manager of Eildon Boat Club and former CEO of Couran Cove Island Resort in QLD.
 He is skilled in the areas of Tourism, Economic Development, Strategic Planning and has also worked closely with bushfire recovery and emergency services.

 Regional Development Australia representative